By Tom Anderson & Therezia Cooper

 Mahmoud is from the village of Habla in the West Bank and has a large family there.
 On his release from prison he was banned from the West Bank for three years.
 As a result he was unable to see his brothers, who were prevented from leaving the West Bank to go and see him because of Israeli border restrictions.

 Mahmoud has married since his release from prison.
-He told us that he was “hopeful that now he will be able to return to the West Bank with his family.”
+He told us that he was “hopeful that now I will be able to return to the West Bank with my family.”